-We have conducted clinical trials of our products comparing our products to both placebo and other approved drugs.
+We have conducted clinical trials of our drug candidates comparing our drug candidates to both placebo and other approved drugs.
 Changes in standards related to clinical trial design could affect our ability to design and conduct clinical trials as planned.
-For example, regulatory authorities may not allow us to compare our drug to placebo in a particular clinical indication where approved products are available.
+For example, regulatory authorities may not allow us to compare our drug candidates to placebo in a particular clinical indication where approved products are available.
 In that case, both the cost and the amount of time required to conduct a trial could increase.

-The DEA limits the availability of the active ingredients in our current product candidates and, as a result, our quota may not be sufficient to complete clinical trials, meet commercial demand or may result in clinical delays.
+The DEA limits the availability of the active ingredients in our current drug candidates and, as a result, our quota may not be sufficient to complete clinical trials, meet commercial demand or may result in clinical delays.

-The U.S. Drug Enforcement Agency, or DEA, regulates chemical compounds as Schedule I, II, III, IV or V substances, with Schedule I substances considered to present the highest risk of substance abuse and Schedule V substances the lowest risk.
-Certain active ingredients in our current product candidates, such as morphine, hydrocodone and oxycodone, are listed by the DEA as Schedule II or III substances under the Controlled Substances Act of 1970.
+The DEA regulates chemical compounds as Schedule I, II, III, IV or V substances, with Schedule I substances considered to present the highest risk of substance abuse and Schedule V substances the lowest risk.
+Certain active ingredients in our current drug candidates, such as oxycodone, are listed by the DEA as Schedule II or III substances under the Controlled Substances Act of 1970.
 Consequently, their manufacture, research, shipment, storage, sale and use are subject to a high degree of regulation.
 For example, all Schedule II drug prescriptions must be signed by a physician, physically presented to a pharmacist and may not be refilled without a new prescription.
 Furthermore, the amount of Schedule II substances we can obtain for clinical trials and commercial distribution is limited by the DEA and our quota may not be sufficient to complete clinical trials or meet commercial demand.
 There is a risk that DEA regulations may interfere with the supply of the drugs used in our clinical trials, and in the future, our ability to produce and distribute our products in the volume needed to meet commercial demand.

-Government agencies may establish and promulgate usage guidelines that directly apply to our products.
+$Government\ agencies\ may\ establish\ and\ promulgate\ usage\ guidelines\ that\ directly\ apply\ to\ our\ products.$